-Grey entered the center of the Bridge, after traversing over barriers intended to prevent pedestrian access to vehicle lanes and another barricade preventing access to the center of the Bridge where she fell through a large gap.
-Grey claims the City failed to properly warn of the large gap in the Bridge and is thus liable for her serious injuries that resulted from the fall.
-However, Grey fails to provide legal authority showing the City was required to erect signage warning of the gap.
+Turner entered the center of the Bridge, after "a simple vault" over a barricade intended to prevent such access and fell through a large gap in the Bridge.
+Turner claims the City failed to properly warn of the large gap and is thus liable for his serious injuries that resulted from the fall.
+However, Turner fails to provide legal authority showing the City was required to erect warning signs for the gap in the Bridge.
 Because it is undisputed that the MUTCD provides the City with wide discretion in deciding whether and how to warn of the large gap in the Bridge, the KTCA provides the City with immunity from liability associated with that decision.
 The district court's well-reasoned, thoughtful opinion is affirmed.